BACK IN TIME

 LAS CASAS FILIPINAS DE ACUZAR

 Las Casas Filipinas was conceptualized and owned by Jose “Jerry” Acuzar.
 His passion for architecture and antiquities made this cultural site possible.
 A collection of Casas that shows us Filipinos our heritage and history.
-Filled with Casas ( the Spanish word for houses) found from different provinces around the Philippines.
+Filled with Casas ( the Spanish word for houses) found in different provinces around the Philippines.
 Casas that were dismantled one by one and brought to the site to be restored.
 There are also replicas but they were also built with magnificence.

 HOTEL DE ORIENTE